 - Select an API from the summary list on the API proxies table.

 - On the API detail page, click Trace and choose an environment (test or prod).
 If this button is grey, it indicates that you need to deploy your API.

 - Click Start Trace Session.
 This runs a Trace session for 2 minutes.
 While the Trace session is running, messages are captured from live traffic.

 - When you've capture enough messages click Stop Trace Session.

 - Click on any of the captured messages to see detailed results.

 To generate traffic for a trace

-- Click the message to see the details of the trace in the Transaction section (below the Send Requests section).
+Click a message to see the details of the trace in the Transaction section (below the Send Requests section).

 At each step you can expand the results to get more detail.
 You can see the HTTP headers send with the message by expanding the Headers section.
 You can view the payload of a message by expanding the Content section.